-- To improve access to services and participation in decision-making processes for key target groups.
+- To improve access to services for marginalised people.

-- To increase the effectiveness of civil society and other actors at all levels to address the priorities of key target groups.
+- To increase the effectiveness of civil society and other actors at all levels to address the priorities of marginalised people

-- To create greater accountability and responsiveness among power holders to act on the priorities of key target groups, from the local to global level.
+- To create greater accountability and responsiveness among power holders to act on the priorities of marginalised people, from the local to global level.

 The ECID programme will work with grassroots organisations and community-based organisations (CBOs) to build the capacity of marginalised groups to generate and present data about themselves and their experience of interacting with both civil society and duty bearers.